Final report for OW21-364

 Trapping and crop damage

 Our first on-farm trapping season started on March 14, 2022 and ended on March 25, 2022.
 Five farm locations were surveyed for vole activity with a pair of treatment plots (canine assisted and human searching) on each farm for a total of ten quarter-acre plots.
 Plot corners were marked with wood stakes.
 For each treatment pair of plots, one plot was surveyed by a canine-handler team and the other plot was searched by a person alone.
 The same person served as the human-alone searcher for all plots.
 During canine searches, 300-foot long tape measures or rope were laid around the perimeter of the plot to help dog handlers keep their dogs within the plots.
 Holes identified as occupied during canine-assisted and unassisted-human searching were marked with flags.
 Trap placement began within 30 minutes of the end of the survey.
 Two to four traps (a “trap set”) were set around most of the holes identified.
 The number of traps varied according to the number of runways at each hole, with a few holes getting five to eight traps.
-Burlap squares approximately 6”x6” were used to plug holes (presumed alternative burrow entrances) within a 1 m diameter of each hole with trap sets, based on preliminary observations with forced smoke.
+Burlap squares approximately 6”x6” were used to plug holes (presumed alternative burrow entrances) within a 1 m diameter of each hole with trap sets, based on the earlier observations with forced smoke.
 Milk carton roofs were installed above trap sets to reduce non-target catches and false triggers from wind, rain, or larger animals.
 Trap sets were left overnight and then checked and removed approximately 24 hours after initial trap setting.
 Preliminary trapping during the dog training phase indicated that few voles were caught in traps reset for a second day and more non-target species, especially shrews, were caught.

 During the 2022 trials, it became apparent that different cropping systems had pros and cons for the field trials.
 Regular tillage in vegetable production fields disrupts vole tunnels; after tillage, voles gradually move into the production fields and can cause substantial damage.
 This disturbance and subsequent vole migration confounds our main research question.
 Operators of conventional hazelnut orchards spray hazelnut suckers, use rodenticides and sometimes apply residual herbicides to maintain a bare orchard floor.
 These practices posed safety concerns for our search teams and can impact vole populations.
-One vegetable farm and the hazelnut orchard had relatively high populations of deer mice (Peromyscus maniculatus) during the 2022 trapping season, this is a non-target species in this project.
+One vegetable farm and the hazelnut orchard had relatively high populations of deer mice (Peromyscus maniculatus) during the 2022 trapping season; this is a non-target species in this project.

 During the summer of 2022 we scouted several organic or low input pasture, hay and hazelnut sites and found sporadic evidence of recent vole activity.
 Pasture and hay fields appeared to have the most consistent signs, and farmer reports of recent vole activity at the sites we visited.
 For these reasons (vole disturbance from tillage, high incidence of non-target species at some sites, pesticide safety concerns, and signs and reports of recent vole activity) we decided to conduct the 2023 field trials in pastures or hay fields that had not recently been reseeded.
 Regional vole populations crashed prior to the 2023 season.
 We surveyed several sites from July to December 2022 and identified sites that still had apparently high levels of vole activity.
 Heavy rain and ponding at some sites further limited our options, and in December 2022 we selected three sites for the 2023 field trials.
 We set up two pairs of three plots (one canine assisted, one human searching, one untrapped control) on each of three dairy farms.